autorope/donkeycar/docs/parts/about.md

 ## Threaded Parts

-For a vehicle to perform well the drive loop must execute 10-30 times per second so slow parts should be threaded to avoid holding up the drive loop.
+For a vehicle to perform well the drive loop must execute 10-30 times per second (determined by the ```DRIVE_LOOP_HZ``` setting in your config file; the default is 20hz) overall, so slow parts should be threaded to avoid holding up the drive loop.
+In addition any part that must run *faster* than that default can also be threaded.

 A threaded part needs to define the function that runs in the separate thread and the function to call that will return the most recent values quickly.